Update on how we process stakeholders’ personal data

 The purposes for which your personal data is being processed

-If you have made a query about one of our products
+If you have made a query about our products, a complaint or request

 We use your data to contact you to help us build and improve our products.
-If you contact us with a query, we may also store your data to aid our response to your request and any similar requests in the future.
+If you contact us with a query, complaint, or information rights request, we will also store your data to aid our response to your request and any similar requests in the future.

 If you are considered to be a ONS Stakeholder

-ONS uses a filing system to manually manage our stakeholder relationships across the business.
-Only accessible to a chosen group of stakeholder relationship managers within ONS, it is used to:
+ONS stores contact information to manage our stakeholder relationships across the business.
+This information is used to:

 • join up conversations internally to provide a better service to stakeholders